olindefolter/Particles-being-driven-over-quasiperiodic-substrates/README.md

 6. Generate the mobile particle population at random initial positions.
 7. Combine the two populations into the simulation system.

 For the `P25` configuration, the number of mobile particles is defined as approximately **25% of the number of fixed quasiperiodic particles**.
+This can be adapted as needed

 ---